codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

 In addition to the existing [Kubernetes/Helm environments]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/), you can now create ArgoCD applications via the Codefresh UI.

-Visit your environments dashboard by clicking on *Environments* from the left sidebar.
-The click the *Add environment* drop-down and choose *ArgoCD*.
+Visit your GitOps dashboard by clicking on *GitOps* from the left sidebar.
+The click the *Add App* button at the top right.

 If you already have an application setup in ArgoCD, you can enter its project and name and Codefresh will automatically retrieve all information from the ArgoCD instance.